JadedCtrl/shellTube/README.md

 All of ST is released under the [ISC](https://opensource.org/licenses/ISC) license.

-Except for the `yt-down` script, which is released under the [GPLv2](https://www.gnu.org/licenses/gpl-2.0.html).
+Except for the `y-down` script, which is released under the [GPLv2](https://www.gnu.org/licenses/gpl-2.0.html).